rbignon/woob/docs/source/guides/contribute.rst

     $ tools/run_tests.sh -3 yourmodulename

 Perhaps you should also write or fix tests.
-These tests are automatically run by `Gitlab CI <https://git.woob.tech/weboob/weboob/pipelines>`_ at each commit and merge requests.
+These tests are automatically run by `Gitlab CI <https://git.woob.tech/woob/woob/pipelines>`_ at each commit and merge requests.

 Create a merge request or send a patch
 --------------------------------------

-The easiest way to send your patch is to create a fork on `the Weboob Gitlab <https://git.woob.tech>`_ and create a merge request from there.
+The easiest way to send your patch is to create a fork on `the woob gitlab <https://git.woob.tech>`_ and create a merge request from there.
 This way, the code review process is easier and continuous integration is run automatically (see previous section).